sotasan/customdiscordrpc/README.md

 ## Getting Started

 You have to create your own [Discord Application](https://discord.com/developers/applications) and you can upload some assets if you want to use them later.
 The recommended size for a image is `1024x1024`, but the minimum size is `512x512`.
+Make sure to copy the `Application ID`.

 ## Installation

 ### Setup

-If you want to use the installer version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) and directly start the `CustomDiscordRPC-Setup.exe`.
+If you want to use the installer version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) and directly start the `CustomDiscordRPC.exe`.
+It will install it's own HotSpot JVM in the specified directory.

-### Binary
+### Java

-If you want to use the binary version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) it and execute the `CustomDiscordRPC.exe`.
+If you want to use the java version you can [download](https://github.com/PryosCode/CustomDiscordRPC/releases) the archive and install manually [Java 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
+After that you can execute the archive with `java -jar CustomDiscordRPC.jar`.

 ## Configuration

-If the application is running you can find a system tray and if you click on it you will find an option called `Config`.
-This will open the `config.yml` and you will have to set the `ClientID`.
+If the application is running you can find a system tray at the bottom right of your screen and if you right click on it you will find an option called `Config`.
+This will open the config file in notepad.

-Otherwise you can press `Windows` + `R` and enter the command `notepad.exe %appdata%\PryosCode\CustomDiscordRPC\config.yml`.
-In this file you can configure every perspective of this application.
+The config is located at `%appdata%/PryosCode/CustomDiscordRPC/config.yml`.

 ### Example